fwong03/celery/docs/userguide/tasks.rst

 #.
 We assume that a system administrator deliberately killing the task
    does not want it to automatically restart.
 #.
 A task that allocates too much memory is in danger of triggering the kernel
-   OOM killer, the same may happen again.
+   OOM killer, and the same may happen again.
 #.
 A task that always fails when redelivered may cause a high-frequency
-   message loop taking down the system.
+   message loop, taking down the system.

 If you really want a task to be redelivered in these scenarios you should consider enabling the :setting:`task_reject_on_worker_lost` setting.